jackblackjack/jeffchenchengyi.github.io/_build/machine-learning/01-supervised-learning/models/statistical-regression-analysis.md

     - Bad: $y_i = w_0w_1{(x_1)}_i + \epsilon_i$
 2. $(\mathbf{x}_i = \begin{bmatrix} 1 \\ x_1 \\ x_2 \\ \vdots \\ x_m \end{bmatrix}, y_i)$ are a random sample and come from the same population / same distribution
 3. Zero Conditional Mean of Error $\mathbb{E}[\epsilon_i \vert \mathbf{x}_i] = 0$
+    - If this is invalid, Least Squares estimators are biased
 4. No Perfect Collinearity / Column Vectors in Design Matrix $X$ are linearly independent
     - There are no features that are linear functions of each other
 5. Homoscedastic Errors